cornelius/given_filesystem/README.md

 Use the returned path to access the file.

-Create a temporary file with given content take from a file fixture:
+Create a temporary file with given content taken from a file fixture:

 ```ruby
 path = given_file "myfixture"